Exploring Cycle Consistency Learning in Interactive Volume Segmentation: Cycle Consistency Learning

 \subsection{Problem Formulation}

 Given a volume with $T$ slices, a memory slice $m$ is defined as the starting slice for propagation; a query slice $q$ is defined as the target slice to be propagated; an intermediate slice $p$ is defined as any slice that locates between $m$ and $q$.
-Therefore, we have $0 \leq id(m) < id(p) < id(q) \leq T - 1$, where $id(\cdot)$ returns the index of an input slice.
 The ground truth segmentations of slices $m$, $p$, and $q$ are denoted as $m\_gt$, $p\_gt$, and $q\_gt$, respectively.
-A propagation network parameterized by $\theta$ is denoted as $net_\theta$, which segments the intermediate slice following Eq.~\ref{eq:eq1}:
+A propagation network parameterized by $\theta$ is denoted as $net_\theta$, which segments the intermediate slice as below:

-where $[ \cdot ]$ denotes a scalable memory bank that can be updated by appending more pairs of slice and segmentation.
-For example, to segment the query slice, the memory bank may be updated as [m, m\_gt, p, m\_seg] by appending the intermediate slice and its segmentation.
+where $[ \cdot ]$ denotes a scalable memory bank that can be updated by appending more (slice, segmentation) pairs.
+For example, to segment the query slice, the memory bank may be updated as [$m$, $m\_gt$, $p$, $p\_seg$] by appending the intermediate slice $p$ and its segmentation $p\_seg$.